 Consider Implementing These Safety Strategies on Your Steel Building Site

-While some of these tips may seem like common sense, they can go a long way to address the most common types of worksite accidents.
+While some of these tips may seem common sense, they can go a long way to address the most common types of worksite accidents.

 Require personal protective gear.